ankitaduttagupta/CORONA-VIRUS/README.md

-# CORONA-VIRUS
-EDA on corona virus dataset
-Learn Folium and calmap plotting gained significant insights about the spread of virus over the world
+Performed EDA on corona virus dataset,learnt Folium and calmap plotting ,gained significant insights about the spread of virus over the world